Mnwz/e-commerce/README.md

 <h2>Description</h2>

 This GitHub project is a web application for an e-commerce website.
 It provides a platform for users to browse and purchase products online.
-The website features a responsive design and utilizes popular web technologies such as HTML, CSS, and JavaScript.
+The website features a responsive design and utilizes popular web technologies such as HTML, CSS, JavaScript and Tailwind.
 The user interface includes a navigation bar, a hero section for promotional content, and a product listing section.
 Features

     Responsive design for optimal viewing on different devices.